‘This is the time for some festivities! With Christmas just done and so is the New year, people are welcoming new beginnings with open arms.

 Did you know, Truweight has an app which sends reminders, helps you eat healthily, and even connects you to a dietician from time to time?
 Don’t want to do that?

-Explore options in Google.
-For example using Google Calendar to set a bedtime and alert you!
+Explore options on Google.
+For example, using Google Calendar to set a bedtime and alert you!

 10. Say no to something every week

 Is quitting a habit your New year health resolution?
 Then you will benefit from saying no to some things every week.

 Be it saying no to that extra cigarette (to completely quitting); avoiding that dessert after meals (to completely skipping it), you can achieve a lot simply by saying no.

 11. Be ready for cave-ins